robotsorcerer/robotsorcerer.github.io/_posts/2017-04-03-Adaptive-Control-Notes.md

 - High gain or high speed control can increase instability due to high bandwidth that the controller is subjected to.

+> LTI methods can be used in understanding the dynamics of robust modification laws to adaptive systems e.g. dynamic normalizing signal that limits the rate of adaptation to be finite and small relative to level of dynamic uncertainty.

 So you see, adaptive control are really complex to tune and get right.
 A bit of a background below.

 Adaptive control research was motivated in the 50s by the problem of designing autopilots whose parameters changed over a wide operating range in speeds and altitudes.
 Fixed-gain controllers could not solve the frequent parameter variations in such systems.
 Therefore, people developed gain scheduling techniques using auxiliary measurements of airspeed.
 With gain scheduling came rudimentary methods of adjusting the adaptation mechanism in model reference systems -- the idea was to develop a self-tuning controller that adapted for parameter variations in a closed-loop reference model scheme.
 Adjustment mechnisms developed included sensitivity rules such as M.I.T. rule, which performed reasonably well under some conditions.
 Rudolf Kalman in 1958 rigorously analyzed the self-tuning controller and established the explicit identification of the controller parameters of a linear SISO plant so that these could be used to tune an optimal linear quadratic controller.

 In the 60's, Parks [1966], demonstrated use of Lyapunov analysis in establishing the stability and convergence of adaptive systems.
 Advances in system identification enhanced the way update laws were determined for model reference schemes.
 Stochastic control and dynamic programming (from the work of Bellman) coupled with Lyapunov stability placed a firm footing on proving convergence for adaptive control systems.
 The 70s era witnessed a resurgence in the complete proofs of stability for model reference adaptive schemes e.g. Liapunov state space proofs from Narendra, Lin & Valavani and Morse.
 In the discrete time deterministic and stochastic domains, stability proofs also appeared about this time.
 Then came Rohr's example whereby the assumptions of stability were found to be very sensitive to the presence of unmodeled dynamics (e.g. ignored high-frequency parasitic modes in order not to complicate controller design).
 Researchers started working on the robustness of adaptive schemes and their sensitivity to transient behaviors.

+> The 70s era witnessed a resurgence in the complete proofs of stability for model reference adaptive schemes e.g. Liapunov state space proofs from Narendra, Lin & Valavani and Morse.
+In the discrete time deterministic and stochastic domains, stability proofs also appeared about this time.
+Then came Rohr's example whereby the assumptions of stability were found to be very sensitive to the presence of unmodeled dynamics

 The extension of adaptive control to linear time-varying parameters was a major obstacle until the 80s when basic robustness questions were answered.
 Tactics such as dead-zone modification, dynamic normalizing signal together with leakage or parameter projection were used to deal with a great deal of parameter variations.
 This class included slowly-varying parameters as well as infrequent jumps in parameter values.
 In several cases, the error from time-varying signals can be reduced through proper parameterizations of the time-varying plant model used in the control design.
 In the linear time-varying case, stability margins, bandwidth margins, bandwidth, frequency domain characteristics, poles, zeros do not make much sense even for time-varying parameters unless approximations are made using the assumption of slowly varying parameters, etc.